jeffreysbrother/generator-pgb/README.md

 }
 ```

 For a full example, open up the local `.yeopress` file that is created by the generator.
-This file is located in the directory you ran `yo wordpress` in.
+This file is located in the directory you ran `yo pgb` in.

 ## Installing WordPress Plugins

-New with `v1.4.0` is a subgenerator for installing plugins, `yo wordpress:plugin`.
+New with `v1.4.0` is a subgenerator for installing plugins, `yo pgb:plugin`.
 You can supply a comma delimited list of plugin slugs to download.
 YeoPress will download and unzip those plugins into your content directory.

 ### Visual Learner??